Micha-JS/Micha-JS/README.md

 ### Hi there 👋
+---
+## you are in the repository of Micha(el)
+---
+I am a Business Computer Scientist with a global and multidisciplinary background.
+I have a passion for the environment (plants, sea, nature), data and strive to make the world more sustainable using ML and Deep Learning.
+You can also find me on [LinkedIn](https://www.linkedin.com/in/michajs/).

+## Here are my technical skills:
+⋅⋅* Programming: Python, R, SQL
+⋅⋅* Data analysis & visualisation: Numpy, Pandas, Plotly ⋅⋅* Machine learning & deep learning: Keras, TensorFlow, PyTorch

 <!--
 **Micha-JS/Micha-JS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.